This page is about the class action talcum powder lawsuit. Our attorneys provide the latest news and updates in the talcum powder litigation.

 March 16, 2023 Update

-7 new cases were added to the Talcum powder class action MDL over the last month, bringing the total number of pending cases up to 37,522.
-This is significant because it marks the first time that new cases have been added to the MDL in over 14 months.
+Seven new cases were added to the Talcum powder class action MDL over the last month, bringing the total number of pending cases up to 37,522.
+This is significant because it marks the first time new cases have been added to the MDL in over 14 months.
 New talc lawsuits had been frozen by the automatic stay that took effect when J&J implemented its Texas 2-step bankruptcy strategy.

 February 23, 2023 Update